dsakurai/netcdf-superbuild/ReadMe.md

 # netcdf-superbuild
 Compiles HDF 5 and NetCDF 4.
-Latter includes C and Fortran bindings.
+The latter includes C and Fortran bindings.

 A simple way of compiling everything at once:
 ~~~{.sh}